 2. Hold the saturated paper towel over your nose piercing for 5 to 10 minutes.
 This is called a warm compress and will soften any crust or discharge surrounding your piercing.
 It may sting a little.

-4. After the compress, use a clean cotton bud dipped in the salt solution to gently remove any moistened crust or discharge from the inside and outside of your nose piercing.
+3. Use a clean cotton bud dipped in the salt solution to gently remove any moistened crust or discharge from the inside and outside of your nose piercing.

-5. You can also soak a new piece of paper towel in the salt solution and squeeze over the area to rinse it.
+4. Soak a new piece of paper towel in the salt solution and squeeze over the area to rinse it.

-6. Use a clean piece of paper towel to gently pat the area dry.
+5. Use a clean piece of paper towel to gently pat the area dry.

 Chamomile contains compounds that help wounds heal faster and stimulate the skin’s barrier to restore itself.
 You can alternate between using a salt solution and a chamomile solution.
+However, don’t use chamomile if you have a ragweed allergy.

 To make a warm chamomile compress:

-3. Soak a piece of paper towel in the chamomile solution and apply to your piercing for 5 to 10 minutes.
+2. Soak a piece of paper towel in the chamomile solution and apply to your piercing for 5 to 10 minutes.

 Tea tree is a natural antifungal, antiseptic, and antimicrobial agent.
 Tea tree oil is especially useful to dehydrate a nose piercing bump.
-It also helps to boost the healing process, ward off infection, and reduce inflammation.
+It also helps to aid the healing process, ward off infection, and reduce inflammation.

 To perform a patch test: